ConderS/ReactReduxBoilerplate/README.md

 My custom react redux boilerplate.
 Running this makefile will always create a react app that is both __structured__ according to the boilerplate and that is __up to date with the latest dependencies__.

 ### Instructions from the Makefile
-0a.
-Git clone this repository:
+a.
+Git clone this repository: git@github.com:ConderS/ReactReduxBoilerplate.git
-	git@github.com:ConderS/ReactReduxBoilerplate.git
-0b.
-Run the makefile with:
+b.
+Run the makefile with: `make APP_NAME=<app_name>`
-	`make APP_NAME=<app_name>`

 This will:
 1. Initialize the app according to the official React docs,
 2. Move the contents of the created app folder into the current folder,
 3. Delete the created app folder,